Jan 28, 2021

 * * * *

 How the dead are on my mind a lot lately.
 You survive long enough.
 This is a stage as adventurous as the teens or the twenties.
-The adventures of remorse are all inward, and spiritual, but they’re more consequential.
+The adventures of remorse are all inward, but they’re more consequential.
 (More consequential than, say, earthquakes or politics or wildfires).
 What happens, in life, isn’t as important as what you make of what happens.

 * * * *